 7.4 Printing Outsourcing

 7.4.1 LetMC is not responsible for the delivery of documentation items.
-Items will be sent by Royal Mail and by second class delivery/post.
+Items will be sent by Whistl and Royal Mail.

 7.4.2 You, not LetMC, are responsible for the accuracy and contact information of documentation items sent.

 7.4.3 You, not LetMC, are responsible for authorising documentation items in the service software.